jjhangu/mysql-mapper/README.md

 0.0.1 beta version

-This is a node.js driver for mysql + pool + transaction + mapper pattern and is 100% MIT licensed. very easy usage and powerful. this library updates continuously.
+This is a node.js driver for mysql + pool + transaction + mapper pattern. it has very easy usage and powerful. this library updates continuously.

 Here is an example on how to use it: